The EPSM Page

 Click here http://www.cvm.umn.edu/umec/lab/Advances_in_PSSM.html to read about the latest advances in genetic testing for PSSM, and to find more info on how to submit blood/hair samples for the genetic test.

 EPSM/PSSM is usually easily managed with 1) as much turn-out as possible 2) as much regular exercise as possible 3) a low starch/low sugar and high fat diet.
-Diet instructions are available on websites above.
+I initially followed the diet instructions per the websites above, but have had much more success managing Kendra's EPSM using the program and supplements from Dynamite Specialty Products.

 Click here to read Kendra's EPSM story.
 (Acrobat PDF file)